JustinTimperio/gpq/README.md

 </p>

 <h4 align="center">
-	GPQ is an extremely fast and flexible priority queue, capable of supporting a few million transactions a second on most hardware.
+	GPQ is an extremely fast and flexible priority queue, capable of a few million transactions a second when run in RAM and tens of thousands of transactions a second when synced to disk.
 GPQ supports a complex "Double Priority Queue" which allows for priorities to be distributed across N buckets, with each bucket holding a second priority queue which allows for internal escalation and timeouts of items based on a parameters the user can specify during submission combined with how frequently you ask GPQ to prioritize the queue.
 </h4>